The range is tied to public local direction evidence rechecked on 20 June 2026, not presented as a timeless national amount.

 - Bečići tandem route: 99 EUR per person.

-- Budva longer demonstration variants: 125 EUR and 145 EUR depending on route and inclusions.
+- Budva longer demonstration variants: 125 EUR depending on route and inclusions.

 - Bar high-start route: 155 EUR with GoPro footage included.